BauwsLOA/bauwsloa.github.io/README.md

 Auto updates the rankings **every hour** or on-demand with manual **Fetch** buttons

-<sup> Auto update data requires a refresh to import the new rankings </sup>
+<sup> The leaderboard updates automatically every hour — refresh the page to load the latest data </sup>

 <div align="left">